 - 1.1.
-This document itemises rules, guidelines and information applicable to the residents of and visitors to Fernkloof Estate.
+This document itemises rules, guidelines and information applicable to the residents of and visitors to Lakewood Village.
 The intention is to achieve, enhance and protect the objective of the estate.
 Such objective is the creation and maintenance of an environment which promotes a lifestyle conducive to the expectations of residents who have bought into the estate. - 1.2.
 Estate living necessitates a higher level of control than would be the case of a residential property not located within an estate.
 This document has been designed to allow for the orderly management of the estate to the benefit of all owners. - 1.3.
-In terms of the Constitution of the Fernkloof Estate Master Property Owners Association, the trustees are authorised to amend, substitute or repeal the rules from time to time.
+In terms of the Constitution of the Lakewood Village Property Owners Association, the trustees are authorised to amend, substitute or repeal the rules from time to time.
 Such rules are binding upon all owners, residents, visitors and contractors. - 1.4.
-The registered owners of properties are responsible for ensuring that members of their families, tenants, visitors, friends, employees and service providers are aware of, and abide by, these rules and guidelines. - 1.5.
-This document should be read in conjunction with the other documentation that is available on our website www.fernkloofestate.co.za, which documentation includes: - the Fernkloof Estate Master Property Owners' Association (MPOA Constitution); - the Fernkloof Estate Architectural Design Guidelines; - the Various Precinct Developments Property Owners Associations (POA's) Constitutions; - the Fernkloof Estate Contractor's Agreement which stipulates the conditions under which construction may take place on the estate; and - the Hermanus Golf Club Rules relevant to Fernkloof Estate. - 1.6 Any uncertainty as to the interpretation of the rules and guidelines, or concerns around alleged transgression of the rules, should, as a first step, be referred to the Estate Manager.
+The registered owners of properties are responsible for ensuring that members of their families, tenants, visitors, friends, employees and service providers are aware of and abide by these rules and guidelines. - 1.5.
+This document should be read in conjunction with the other documentation that is available on our website www.fernkloofestate.co.za, which documentation includes: - Fernkloof Estate Master Property Owners Association (MPOA) Constitution - Lakewood Village Property Owners Association (POA) Constitution - Fernkloof Estate Architectural Design Guidelines - Fernkloof Estate Contractors Agreements - Hermanus Golf Club Rules relevant to Fernkloof Estate. - 1.6 Any uncertainty as to the interpretation of the rules and guidelines, or concerns around alleged transgression of these, should be referred to the Estate Manager.